julianobrasil/angular-components-schematics/components-schematics/projects/components/README.md

 # Side note

-This is an alpha library yet.
-If you have a nice idea for a schematic, or a way to improve the code base, api etc, don't be shy and submit a PR.
+This is an alpha-version library yet.
+If you have a nice idea for a componnt schematic, or a suggestion to improve the code base, api etc, don't be shy and submit a PR.

-# Compiling the Library
+## How to contribute

-From the project root:
+If you want to compile the project, from the project root:

 `ng build components`